EffCreativeGroup/nodebb-plugin-tickertocker-api-endpoint/README.md

 When the API encounters an error, it will do it's best to report what went wrong.
 Errors will follow the format specified in this example:

     {
-        "code": "not-authorised",
+        "code": "not-authorized",
-        "message": "You are not authorised to make this call", "params": {}
+        "message": "You are not authorized to make this call", "params": {}
     }